emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: rr97.html

+    It is well accepted that automatic garbage collection simplifies programming, promotes modularity, and reduces development effort.
+    However it is commonly believed that these advantages do not counteract the perceived price: excessive overheads, possible long pause times while garbage collections occur, and the need to modify existing code.
+Even though there are publically available garbage collector implementations that can be used in existing programs, they do not guarantee short pauses, and some modification of the application using them is still required.
+In this paper we describe a snapshot-at-beginning concurrent garbage collector algorithm and its implementation.
+This algorithm guarantees short pauses, and can be easily implemented on stock UNIX-like operating systems.
+Our results show that our collector performs comparable to other garbage collection implementations on uniprocessor machines and outperforms similar collectors on multiprocessor machines.
+We also show our collector to be competitive in performance with explicit deallocation.
+Our collector has the added advantage of being non-intrusive.
+Using a dynamic linking technique and effective root set inferencing, we have been able to successfully run our collector even in commercial programs where only the binary executable and no source code is available.
+In this paper we describe our algorithm, its implementation, and provide both an algorithmic and a performance comparison between our collector and other similar garbage collectors.

 * .. _ROJEMO95:

   Niklas Röjemo.
 1995.
 "Highlights from nhc -- a space-efficient Haskell compiler".
 Chalmers University of Technology.

   .. abstract: rojemo95.html

+    Self-compiling implementations of Haskell, i.e., those written in Haskell, have been and, except one, are still space consuming monsters.
+Object code size for the compilers themselves are 3-8Mb, and they need 12-20Mb to recompile themselves.
+One reason for the huge demands for memory is that the main goal for these compilers is to produce fast code.
+However, the compiler described in this paper, called "nhc" for "Nearly a Haskell Compiler", is the one above mentioned exception.
+This compiler concentrates on keeping memory usage down, even at a cost in time.
+The code produced is not fast, but nhc is usable, and the resulting programs can be run on computers with small memory.

+    This paper describes some of the implementation choices done, in the Haskell part of the source code, to reduce memory consumption in nhc.
+It is possible to use these also in other Haskell compilers with no, or very small, changes to their run-time systems.

+    Time is neither the main focus of nhc nor of this paper, but there is nevertheless a small section about the speed of nhc.
+The most notable observation concerning speed is that nhc spends approximately half the time processing interface files, which is much more than needed in the type checker.
+Processing interface files is also the most space consuming part of nhc in most cases.
+    It is only when compiling source files with large sets of mutually recursive functions that more memory is needed to type check than to process interface files.

 * .. _ROJEMO95A: